Oscar Schwartau: Brøndby

 On 17 May 2022, Schwartau signed a three-year contract with Brøndby IF which tied him to the club until the summer 2025.
-He was officially promoted to the first team during 2022–23 pre-season and handed the #41 jersey.
+He was officially promoted to the first team during 2022–23 pre-season and assigned the number 41 jersey.

-2022–23 season

 He made his professional debut on 17 July 2022 in the season opener of the Danish Superliga against AGF at the age of 16 years and 61 days.
 In doing so, he became the youngest player in club history and also became the first player born in 2006 to make an appearance in the Danish Superliga.
-On August 14 he scored his first goal in a 2–0 win against OB becoming the club's youngest league goalscorer, and second-youngest overall in Danish Superliga.
+On 14 August, he scored his first goal in a 2–0 win against OB becoming the club's youngest league goalscorer, and second-youngest overall in Danish Superliga.